DominikBuchner/BOLDigger3/README.md

 # Databases

-The ```--db``` is a number between 1 and 7 corresponding to the seven databases BOLD v5 currently offers:
+The ```--db``` is a number between 1 and 8 corresponding to the eight databases BOLD v5 currently offers:

 1: **ANIMAL LIBRARY (PUBLIC)**
 2: **ANIMAL SPECIES-LEVEL LIBRARY (PUBLIC + PRIVATE)**